Photo: Mervi Kunnasranta

 Saimaa ringed seal

-The Saimaa ringed seal is endangered, with the population of only some 480 individuals.
+The Saimaa ringed seal is endangered, with a population of only some 495 individuals.
 The Saimaa ringed seal only lives in Lake Saimaa in Finland.

 One of the most endangered seals in the world

-• The Saimaa ringed seal is endangered, with the population of only some 480 individuals (2023).
+• The Saimaa ringed seal is endangered, with a population of only some 495 individuals (2024).

 • The Saimaa ringed seal only lives in Lake Saimaa in Finland.
 The seals are scattered in various parts of Lake Saimaa in smaller subpopulations.